Bethenny Frankel Weighs In On Jill Zarin’s Return To ‘RHONY’ On Twitter

 Bethenny Frankel continued on with her spinoff for three seasons before ultimately taking a break from reality television and giving her hosting career a shot.
 Then, after being featured as a host of her own talk show, Bethenny, on FOX, her show was canceled and before The Real Housewives of New York City began production on Season 7, she returned to the series.

 As for Jill Zarin, she was fired from The Real Housewives of New York City after Season 4.
-At the same time, Alex McCord, Cindy Barshop and Kelly Bensimon got the boot.

 During their time together on The Real Housewives of New York City, Bethenny Frankel and Jill Zarin became quite close before ultimately having a dramatic falling out and cutting ties with one another completely.